 With his background in environmental studies, Lee has always sought out the best ways to operate his business with a small energy footprint and use the most environmentally-friendly inks and paper.

-Melissa Burke MPH
+Melissa Burke, MPH

-Committees: Family Program Advisory, Governance and Development
+Committees: Family Advisory and Development

 Melissa Burke is the Director of Government and Community Relations at Lucile Packard Children’s Hospital and Stanford Children’s Health.
 Melissa brings knowledge of health and related systems designed to serve children with special health care needs, including publicly and privately funded services, as well as those specific to certain populations, to Jacob’s Heart.